mkdadche/Test/README.md

   black my_module.py
   ```

-- **Linters and Static Analysis**: Mention any linters or static code analysis tools that are used to catch common coding style issues and potential errors.
-Explain how contributors can run these tools to identify and correct issues in their code.
+- **Linters and Static Analysis**: The `flake8` tool can be used to catch common coding style issues and potential errors.
   ```
   `flake8` as our linter to check for coding style issues, adherence to PEP 8, and other code quality concerns.
 You can install `flake8` and run it as follows: